 There is an update to the One Paseo DEIR, which includes alternatives that were not in the Original One Paseo DEIR.
 Because this is new information, new comments are being accepted on the updates.
 Comments are due on December 10, 2013.
 The important documents are the Notice of Availability and the New One Paseo Alternatives.
 Read the full story for the DEIR documents.

+We are a coalition of community residents concerned about One Paseo and dedicated to discover and disseminate important factual information to enable the City Council to make an informed decision.
 We are not a "no development" group.
 Instead, we're looking for an appropriate village for Carmel Valley.
 Imagine a small town main street where the residential buildings are 2 or 3 stories high.
-We want a village planned in cooperation with the community that benefits everyone.
+We want a village that fits into the community and doesn't overload the local streets, schools and parks.